 Croatia’s extraordinary island-speckled coastline is indisputably its main attraction for those wanting peace and quiet.
 If you are heading south to Dalmatia, you can combine a boat tour to the popular Hvar island and a tasting of fine wines and local delicacies: learn more about the wide range of indigeneous grape varieties including the famous Plavac Mali, which produce the best red wine in the region!

 Istria has its own, celebrated gastronomy – including cheese, truffles, prosciutto and olive oil- and fabulous wines.
 The production is concentrated on fruity, dry white wines – mostly from Malvazija – as well as bold, dried reds including Teran, a wine with a specific taste due to the soil.
-Enjoy the best that this region has to offer with this 4-day wine and food tour by visiting wineries and factories and connnect to the locals by participating in the winemaking activities and cooking classes.
+Enjoy the best that this region has to offer with this 4-day medieval towns, truffle and wine tour by visiting wineries and connecting to the locals by participating in the winemaking activities and cooking classes.